szdyg/sqlcipher-windows/README.md

 source code.
 This is trivial since SQLCipher's modifications to SQLite's source are denoted by code enclosed in

-    /* BEGIN CRYPTO */
+    /* BEGIN SQLCIPHER */
     ...
-    /* END CRYPTO */
+    /* END SQLCIPHER */

-sqlcipher-windows adds a few minor code modifications to allow SQLCipher's code to build with the SQLite amalgamation source distribution and to quell some warnings.
+*sqlcipher-windows* adds a few minor code modifications to allow SQLCipher's code to build with the SQLite amalgamation source distribution.

 This project was mostly informed by the generous video by Mike Stephenson which can be found